 I don’t like oatmeal porridge

-In 2050 the earth inhabits 10 billion people.
-If we can’t balance this amount of people with our agricultural and environmental capacities, the only thing we will all eat within the next 30 years is oatmeal porridge.
+In 2050 the earth will inhabit 10 billion people.
+If we can’t balance this amount of people with our agricultural and environmental capacities, the only thing we will all eat in 2050 is oatmeal porridge.

 Nutritional guidelines with a sustainable focus